Phengar/Projet1AInfoFiles/README.md

 Projet d'informatique 1A Files d'attente - DAVAL Quentin - HUBINET Benjamin - 2021

 ## Structural choices
-> As this project's purpose was to model a checkout line, which obviously is a modular structure.
-It is fair that we implemented a **Queue** like data structure from a linked list structure as for its modularity.
+> As this project's purpose was to model a checkout line, which obviously is a modular structure
+>
+> This project was about modeling a checkout line, therefore we used a modular stucture to represent it: a **Queue**.
 A queue structure means that push are done towards queue tail and the queue pops affect queue head.
 Each node of the queue structure contains relevant data about a customer (i.e. : id : its unique Id, day : the current simulation day, at : its Arrival time, st : its Service begin time, et : its End time).
-All these datas are kept in a **Raw** structure.
+All the data is kept in a **Raw** structure.
 Moreover, we implemented a **Processed** data structure that gathers the simulation statistics, as in our opinion it was more relevant to hold them all in a single place (structure).
 Furthermore, as we could be asked to simulate the queue on a long period, it is mandatory to mind every memory access, especially writing in files.
-Thus we implemented a **Stack** structure which acts as some cache during the simulation, containing the previous days' clients.
-This structure actuates whenever a client is popped from the queue.
-As a consequence, the queue pop function takes in two arguments, a pointer on the **Queue** as well as a pointer on the **Stack**.
+Thus we implemented a **Stack** structure which acts as a cache during the simulation, containing the previous days' clients.
+This structure is updated whenever a client is popped from the queue.
+As a consequence, the queue pop function takes two arguments, a pointer on the **Queue** as well as a pointer on the **Stack**.
 Once the simulation ends, the whole stack content is dumped in a .txt file.
-And statistics are done and then displayed in the console.
+Statistics are also done and then displayed in the console.

 ## Modularity choices
 > We tried to gather similar purpose functions in some .c/.h files, for reusability, clarity (quite mandatory in a group project).
 For instance